DanielOBenson/inav/docs/VTOL.md

 Conduct a bench test on the model (without props attached).
 The model can now switch between fixed-wing and multi-copter modes while armed.
 Furthermore, it is capable of mid-air switching, resulting in an immediate stall upon entering fixed-wing profile

 # STEP4: Tilting Servo Setup (Recommended)
-### Setting up the tilting servos to operate correclty is crucial for correct yaw control of the craft.
+### Setting up the tilting servos to operate correctly is crucial for correct yaw control of the craft.
 Using the default setup works, but will most likely result in your craft crawling forward with evey yaw input.
-The steps below describe how you can fine-tune the tilting servos such as to obtian the desired result.
+The steps below describe how you can fine-tune the tilting servos to obtian the desired result.

 1. **Set the tilt servos at 45 degrees:**
    - Connect and power the tilting servos with your flight controller.
    - Enter transition mode (your switch should be in the mid-position).
    - Check from the Outputs tab output that the tilt servo channels are exactly at 1500μs.
    - In this mode, your tilt servos should be at the 45-degree position and you can now mount the motor and prop to your tilt servo such that the angle of the motor mounting plate is at 45 degrees upwards.
-   - NOTE1: If you have dedicated tilt servos, you may have engraved indeces on the servos and tilting motor sassembly to help you with this step.
+   - NOTE1: If you have dedicated tilt servos, you may have engraved indeces on the servos and tilting motor assembly to help you with this step.
 If the servos don't end up exactly at 45 degrees due to the teeth on the servo and the control arm/plate, don't worry, this will be automatically adjusted after completing the other steps below.
    - NOTE2: If you are using control rods to adjust the tilt of the servos, adjust the lenth of your control rod and the position of the control arm position the control arm as close as possible to the mid position.
-It will depend on the oriatation of the servo, but generally speaking, the control arm of the servo should be pointed perpendicular to the fuselage when the motor mounts are at the 45 degree setting.
+It will depend on the orientation of the servo, but generally speaking, the control arm of the servo should be pointed perpendicular to the fuselage when the motor mounts are at the 45 degree setting.

 2. **Switch to Multicopter/Tricopter:**
    - Assuming that you have set up your mixer similar to STEP1 and STEP2, you can now switch to the tricopter/multicopter mode and your servos should be tilting the motors upwards.
 If this is not the case, reverse the servo(s) in the Outputs tab such that the servo(s) is/are pointed upwards.